ywattenberg/road_segmentation/README.md

 As Google Maps is proprietary, we cannot share the dataset.
 However, we provide the code to create your own dataset from Google Maps in the `data` folder.
 We can be reached at per [Mail](ywattenberg@ethz.ch) for further questions.
 ## Training
 For training, our model one can use the `main.py` file in the `src` folder.
 The file contains all the necessary parameters to train the model.
-The model is trained on a single A100 GPU with 80GB of Memory.

 The SMP models can be trained using the `smp.py` file in the `src` folder.
 With the options `--model` one can specify a non-default decoder.
 The same can be done for the encoder with `--encoder`.
 For further options see the file.

-The model is trained on a single A100 GPU with 80GB of Memory.
+We trained all our models on a single Nvidia A100 GPU (80GB) for around 20 Epochs.
 ## Results